syn-ce/OS/README.md

 Now throw a Dijkstra at the graph looking for the shortest path to either one of the last layer's two nodes, get the associated path and call it a day (or, in my case, a couple of very long evenings).

+## Note on complexity

+The accompanying implementation is bounded in time by $O(n^2)$, where $n$ denotes the number of wagons (neglecting the rather expensive printing of the final log).

+I have yet to investigate whether it is possible to perhaps even get this down to linear (planning on getting back to this in the future), but am reasonably confident that at least $O(n \log n)$ is well within the realm of possibilities, namely by indexing the array beforehand and only calculating the costs of the positionings which are actually needed.

+In terms of space this current implementation is also bounded by $O(n^2)$, though optimzing the calculation of the optimal path should get this down to again at least $O(n \log n)$ if not $O(n)$.